daim147/devops-learning/Learn/Linux/LinuxCommands.md

 `systemctl is-active service` to check if a service is active, `systemctl disable service` to disable a service,
-`systemctl status service` to query the status of a service. to list all services use `systemctl list-units --type=service`. to list all active services use `systemctl list-units --type=service --state=active`. to list all failed services use `systemctl list-units --type=service --state=failed`. to list all enabled services use `systemctl list-unit-files --type=service --state=enabled`. to list all disabled services use `systemctl list-unit-files --type=service --state=disabled`.
+`systemctl status service` to query the status of a service.
+`sytemctl daemon-reload` to reload the systemd manager configuration. to list all services use `systemctl list-units --type=service`. to list all active services use `systemctl list-units --type=service --state=active`. to list all failed services use `systemctl list-units --type=service --state=failed`. to list all enabled services use `systemctl list-unit-files --type=service --state=enabled`. to list all disabled services use `systemctl list-unit-files --type=service --state=disabled`.